 The scene can be downloaded here.

-The typical workflow for Opacity is to connect an alpha mask to the opacity attribute of a Standard Surface shader (remembering to switch off 'Opaque' in the Arnold attributes for the leaf geometry.
+The typical workflow for opacity is to connect an alpha mask to the opacity attribute of a standard_surface shader.

-One way to speed up rendering of the leaves is to use the Ray Switch node.
-The Ray Switch gives us greater flexibility for including and excluding only the rays that we want to render.
-In this situation we do not need to include every shading aspect for each leaf.
+One way to speed up the rendering of the leaves is to use the ray_switch node.
+The ray_switch gives us greater flexibility for including and excluding only the rays that we want to render.
+In this situation, we do not need to include every shading aspect for each leaf.
 One workflow method would be to:

 Below is an example of the workflow involved:

 - Select the Paint Effects brush attributes (in this case strokeBirchBlowing).
 Go to Leaf Width Scale.
 This can be found under Tubes> Growth >Leaves.

 - Draw a fairly detailed leaf profile, as long as there are not any undercuts.

 - In an image editing program, use an alpha-less texture to match the shape of the leaf.
 The leaf texture needs to be scaled to the edges of the texture map so there are no gaps.